grandjeanmartin/intellectualcooperation/informations.md

 ## Archives and online resources

 Both the United Nations Archives in Geneva (ICIC documents) and the UNESCO Archives in Paris (IIIC documents) are digitizing their collections.
-Find more about these invaluable resources here on [the "archives" page](http://intellectualcooperation.org/archives)
+Find more about these invaluable resources on [the "archives" page](http://intellectualcooperation.org/archives)

 Several research projects on intellectual cooperation have taken place in recent years or are currently in progress.
 More information on [the "projects" page](https://intellectualcooperation.org/projects)